Skip to content

 Beach quality compared

 Thailand wins decisively on beaches.
-Phi Phi, Koh Tao, Krabi’s cliffs (Railay), Koh Lipe’s clear water, Koh Lanta’s chill atmosphere — these are world-class beach destinations with developed (sometimes over-developed) infrastructure.
+Phi Phi, Koh Tao, Krabi’s cliffs (Railay), Koh Lipe’s clear water, Koh Lanta’s chill atmosphere, these are top beach destinations with developed (sometimes over-developed) infrastructure.
 The diving (Similan Islands, Koh Tao for certification) is among Southeast Asia’s best.

 Vietnam’s beaches: Mui Ne (kitesurfing), Phu Quoc (more developed, often compared to Phuket but quieter), Nha Trang (decent but heavily Russian-tourist-coded), Da Nang (urban beach city).
 All workable, none world-class.